 These men, who are involved with different organizations with common goals, coordinate to protest in Chicago.
 It is because the National Democratic Convention is being held in the city, and the media will be there.
 The plan is to march to the location of the political gathering and make their voices heard.
 However, the Mayor, Richard Daley, has the Illinois National Guard and Chicago PD on standby to ensure that the convention goes smoothly.

 When a riot breaks out, President Nixon’s Department of Justice seeks to indict the eight men and hold them responsible for springing the clash.
-However, the men argue that they came peacefully, and instead, it was the police that commenced the violence.
+However, the men argue that they came peacefully, and instead, it was the police who commenced the violence.
 The left-wing activists are put on trial, and the rest of the movie deals with the many obstacles they face during the hearings.

 The Trial of Chicago 7 Ending